dovidkopel/bad-password-service/README.md

 # Free service
 We have a free endpoint to use this service if you want.
+You may use the *https://bad-passwords.getbabyscripts.com* endpoint.

+We now filtered out any invalid passwords prior to querying the bad passwords database.
 ```
 curl -X POST \
   https://bad-passwords.getbabyscripts.com/ \